in

 Dive into the 1950s Fashion World with Richard Dormer’s Fashion Photography

-Paul Cole On The Beatles
+Paul Cole on The Beatles

 The Story of Paul Cole, the ‘Mystery Man’ on The Beatles’ Abbey Road Cover